RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 ## Deprovision SAML users

-To deprovision SAML users upon deletion, the identity provider admin can set up a webhook to automatically make the appropriate API requests.
+To deprovision SAML users upon deletion, the identity provider admin can set up a webhook to automatically make the appropriate Cloud API requests.

+See the [Cloud API Swagger UI](https://api.redislabs.com/v1/swagger-ui.html#/Users) for more information about how to manage users with API requests.